Sitemap

 • Ensure data consistency across different devices and sessions.

-Developing SaboryTV provides you with the opportunity to apply a wide range of modern Android development practices, including Clean Architecture, MVI, Firebase Integration, and Media Streaming.
-You’ll gain hands-on experience with Kotlin, Jetpack Compose for TV, dependency injection, and real-time data management, all while building an app that caters to a personalized and engaging cooking experience for families.
+By working on SaboryTV, I have the chance to apply a variety of modern Android development practices, including Clean Architecture, MVI, Firebase Integration, and Media Streaming.
+Throughout this project, I’m gaining hands-on experience with Kotlin, Jetpack Compose for TV, dependency injection, and real-time data management.
+The goal is to create a cooking app that offers a personalized and engaging experience for users while enhancing my skills in Android development.

 What You’ll Learn from Building SaboryTV